 How to Protect Trees from Rabbits

 The only sure way of preventing rabbit damage is to surround the base of the tree with a cylinder made of hardware cloth.
-Use wire with holes no more than one-quarter inch in diameter and as tall as the rabbit can reach, which is about 18 inches off the ground.
+Use wire with holes no more than 1/4 inch (6 mm.) in diameter and as tall as the rabbit can reach, which is about 18 inches (46 cm.) off the ground.
 You should also factor in the expected snowfall because rabbits can stand on top of snow to reach the tree.
-Allow 2 to 4 inches of space between the tree and the wire.
+Allow 2 to 4 inches (5-10 cm.) of space between the tree and the wire.
 Fasten the hardware cloth securely to the ground so that the rabbit can’t get under it, or better yet, bury the lower portion of the cylinder underground.

 Habitat modification can also play a role in preventing rabbit damage.
-Remove stacks of rocks or firewood, tangled brush and tall weeds from you property, leaving rabbits no place to hide.
+Remove stacks of rocks or firewood, tangled brush, and tall weeds from your property, leaving rabbits no place to hide.
 Habitat modification is most effective in urban areas where there is no other cover nearby.

-There are no toxic agents approved for use against rabbits, but some commercial repellants are effective.
-Read the label carefully before using a repellant, and apply it according to the package instructions.
-Most repellants make the tree taste bad, but in lean times, a starving rabbit will chew on the tree regardless of the taste.
+There are no toxic agents approved for use against rabbits, but some commercial repellents are effective.
+Read the label carefully before using a repellent and apply it according to the package instructions.
+Most repellents make the tree taste bad, but in lean times, a starving rabbit will chew on the tree regardless of the taste.